Evgen2sat/JFXTableView/README.md

 ![Without Shadow](https://i.imgur.com/a2lTXLb.jpg)

-## Export to file
+## Numbered rows
-First column have export to file button.
-Unvisible by default, use setVisibleExportColumn method for table.
+First column used for display numbered rows.
+Unvisible by default, use setVisibleNumberedRowsColumn method for table.

 ```
-//set visible export column with numbered rows for JFXTableView
+//set visible numbered rows column for JFXTableView
-jfxTableView.setVisibleExportColumn();
+jfxTableView.setVisibleNumberedRowsColumn();
 ```

+## Export to file
+First (or second if numbered rows visible) column have burger menu button.
+Use popup action for export data to file.

 By default export data to CSV file, but you can write your own implementation and pass a reference to the method in `jfxTableView.setExportDataAction` (To get data from the table use the `jfxTableView.getDataForExport()` method).